EVOLVED-5G/TSN_FrontEnd/README.md

 Where:

-- `identifier`: Identifier of the packets that will be configured.
+- `identifier`: Identifier of the configuration.
 - `token`: Random value returned by the `/apply` call used to configure `identifier`.
 Used to avoid misuse of `/clear` by unrelated parties.